-5.4.3 Occluded Surfaces
+5.2.3 Occluded Surfaces

-HPV is not freely penetrating through many materials; as such it is vitally important that the occurrence of occluded (i.e. covered) surfaces is minimized.
-This is achieved by opening all cupboards and drawers to expose the internal surfaces (and contents) along with any other equipment within the area that can be opened or configured such to ensure the maximum surface area is exposed.
+HPV is not freely penetrating through many materials; as such it is vitally important that the occurrence of occluded (i.e. covered) surfaces is minimized

-5.4.4 Extremes of Temperature
+5.2.4 Extremes of Temperature

-The hydrogen peroxide vapor bio-decontamination process relies on saturation of the atmosphere of the sealed target area with vapor in order to form a layer of micro-condensation of hydrogen peroxide that in turn affects the bio-decontamination; as such any factors that can affect the formation of the condensate layer must be controlled.
-Temperature gradients within the target area should be avoided as cooler surfaces will see the formation of micro-condensation sooner and more plentifully than warmer areas and as such areas within the same room may not be exposed to the same cycle.
-Failure to do so may potentially lead to reduced efficacy of the bio-decontamination cycle due to uneven vapor distribution throughout the target enclosure.
+The hydrogen peroxide vapor bio-decontamination process relies on saturation of the atmosphere of the sealed target Enclosure with vapor in order to form a layer of micro-condensation of hydrogen peroxide that in turn affects the bio-decontamination; as such any factors that can affect the formation of the condensate layer must be controlled.
+Temperature gradients within the target area should be avoided as cooler surfaces will see the formation of micro-condensation sooner and more plentifully than warmer areas.
+Failure to do so may potentially lead to reduced efficacy of the bio-decontamination cycle due to uneven vapor distribution throughout the target Enclosure.